 - Risk and safety for mediators.

-AIC maintained contact with participants after the conclusion of the training and received valuable feedback from them through post-training surveys and a capstone event that was held at the end of October.
+We were able to maintain contact with participants after the conclusion of the training and received valuable feedback from them through post-training surveys and a capstone event that was held at the end of October.

 We are aware of several specific instances in which our trainees were able to use the training they received to interrupt potential violence in their home towns.
 We learned, for example, of a planned retaliation that was prevented by one of our participants.
 He reported that he would not have thought to get involved had he not participated in our training.
 In the Outcome Analysis Survey, after only one month of using the training in the field, 70% of the respondents claimed to use the skills they learned in our training in an actual incident.
 This is much higher than we had anticipated or than we would have hoped.
 It leads us to believe that there is a great potential impact of a program of this nature even in a conflict situation.

 During the capstone event, participants reported that the scientific understanding of transmission of violence was the most valuable thing they learned.
 The participants stated that they would have liked to receive more training in building negotiation skills and said the program would have the most value if it could be continued on the long term.